-Three capital schemes with significant financial implications for the Council are currently being developed.
+Two capital schemes are currently being developed.
 Both schemes address key Council priorities.

 Pioneer Place - Development of Land at Curzon Street and Manchester Road

 The proposed redevelopment of the Curzon Street site in the town centre will supplement the existing thriving retail and service centre with a wider leisure, cultural and social experience during the day and into the evening that will underpin Burnley as an attractive place to live work and visit.
 The site provides an opportunity for a major leisure-led development, bringing a cinema and new restaurants and shops into the town centre.